yverenoir/atm-web-app/README.md

 The tests focus on unit and integration testing the core business logic, dispensing the requested amount in with evenly distributed denominations.

+Some of the tests are parametrised tested, meaning more than one input and result tuple are used as input values for one test case.

 ## Browser compatibility